It meets a real need in the education sector

-The British Standards Institution (BSI) surveyed parents across Britain and found that they had many concerns about their children participating in school trips abroad and that they wanted a national safety standard to be established.
+The British Standards Institution (BSI) surveyed parents across Britain and found that they had many concerns about their children participating in educational visits abroad and that they wanted a national safety standard to be established.
 It found that:

 - one in three parents don’t know who’s in charge when their children are away

 - 82% think trips should comply with a safety standard.

 This British Standard sets out requirements for the operational management, including safety, of all ventures outside the United Kingdom.
 The objective is to set out in clear, unambiguous language the actions and associated responsibilities essential to the provision of a risk-based safety management system for adventurous activities.
 In so doing it seeks to make available to those intending to provide such ventures a means of organising their activities in accordance with currently accepted good practice in a manner that makes it possible objectively to verify compliance

 This British Standard specifies requirements for the provision of visits, fieldwork, expeditions and adventurous activities undertaken for educational, research, training or recreational purposes outside the United Kingdom.

 It applies to ventures:

 - where the hazards are such that without consideration by competent people the level of risk would be significant;